 Every unit has its own strengths and weaknesses that a skilled DUI attorney can expose.
-The temperature of the suspect, the air temperature, the users breathing pattern, the instruments calibration, among other variables affect the test’s efficiency.
+The temperature of the suspect, the air temperature, the user’s breathing pattern, and the calibration of the instrument, among other variables, affect the test’s efficiency.
 All of these areas will be explored by an experienced DUI lawyer.
 If any potential for error has been uncovered, it will be exposed in the courtroom.

 Endangering the life of yourself and others is something none of us intend to do.
 Sometimes we’re wrongfully accused, and sometimes we just make mistakes.
 Now is the perfect opportunity to hang on to your freedom and maintain your livelihood.
 Contact a DUI attorney today.
 They can make sense of it all and defend even the most serious charges.

 To Take or Not Take the Breath Test

 Experienced criminal defense attorneys know that DUI is more complicated.
 In fact, many experts in DUI dispute the accuracy of breath testing devices.
 These breathalyzers are known for false positives for a variety of reasons, including chemicals released from certain kinds of dental work and mouth alcohol.

 That is the question many have asked when it comes to a DUI.
 We’ll help you break down the facts and determine whether or not you made the best decision.